“Through sickness and in health”..

 At first it feels like a cute novelty that makes you gush with pride around your family and friends.
 You proudly display your handsome or lovely in a full uniform photo anywhere you think people might see it.

 Until you overhear one of them bad mouthing the profession or worse, making generalizations like “all cops are racist.”

-Here are the 3 reasons why I, the Salty Sarge, believe cops
+Here are the 3 reasons why I believe cops

 1. Cops suck at showing their feelings